Click here to see the class schedule: Sewing Machine Repair Classes

 NOTE: This is not a home-study, book or video.
 It is not an expensive apprentice type of instruction, requiring months of living expenses away from home.
 It is not a manufacturer type training course where the instructor provides each student with the same factory new machine that will not have the common malfunctions you will encounter in the real world with other makes and models.

+My training course is the foundation of knowledge for all repairs.
+It is a basic training course where you will learn how to diagnose problems and how the various systems work and how to make the adjustments for each system.
 It is also an intensive "hands-on" experience where you hone your skills while you practice the procedures learned in the first part of the class.
 You tell me what areas will be the most beneficial to you.
 Each student will be performing a different procedure, so you will have the opportunity to observe repairs on many different makes and models.
 Students may service 5 to 10 machines during the 5 day course, depending upon the complexity of repairs.

 As the economy slows, more people choose to repair rather than buy new, so the demand for quality repair services increase.
 About 60% of our former students have opened a full time or part time business for extra income.
 This is a class where I have combined the information from attending over a dozen manufacturer training courses and over 50 years of experience.